|Do You Really

 Are you prepared to deal with living with a 100-140 pound animal in your house?

-These are dogs that need to live with their master.
+These are dogs that need to live with their people.
 They do not tolerate weather extremes well.
-If you expect the dog to
+If you expect the dog to live

-live outside, then I suggest NOT getting a Bullmastiff.
-Because of their sheer size they must be monitored with the very
+outside, then I suggest NOT getting a Bullmastiff.
+Because of their sheer size they must be monitored with the very young,

 Do you have a nicely landscaped yard?